deepvyas/deepvyas.github.io/projects.md

 * **Parallel Branch and bound** : implemented branch and bound for Travelling Salesman Problem and Knapsack Problem.

-* **Blochain-TS** : A naive implementation in Typescript to understand the basic of BlockChain which powers most crypto-currencies and crypto contracts platforms.
+* **Blockhain-TS** : A naive implementation in Typescript to understand the basic of BlockChain which powers most crypto-currencies and crypto contracts platforms.

 * Developed a compiler from scratch for an dummy language called [ERPLAG](https://github.com/deepvyas/Compiler-Construction).